yonran/yonathan.org/posts/2020-11-proposition-19-parent-child-deadline.md

 On November 3rd, 2020, California voters passed Proposition 19 ([ACA 11](https://leginfo.legislature.ca.gov/faces/billTextClient.xhtml?bill_id=201920200ACA11)), which expanded property tax portability in exchange for limiting property tax inheritance.
 Portability means that old people can sell their house and buy a replacement and keep their low Proposition 13 assessment.
 Tax inheritance means that parents can transfer their low Proposition 13 assessment on to their children in certain circumstances.
 For more information about these provisions, see my [previous blog post](2017-10-transferring-prop13-assessed-value.html).

 The California Association of Realtors® has long wanted to expand portability so that older folks could move to any house in any county because real estate agents benefit from increased turnover.
 However, their last attempt, Proposition 5 of [November 2018](http://vigarchive.sos.ca.gov/2018/general/), failed 60%-40% after the Legislative Analyst warned in the Voter Guide that it would cost local governments up to $1 billion per year.
 So the realtors needed to find a compromise that would pay for their desired portability expansion.
-Fortunately for them, an LA Times article showed that many people who inherit a house keep the low tax assessment but rent out the property for profit, including an actor from the movie _The Big Lebowski_ (1998) ([Liam Dillon and Ben Poston, “California Homeowners Get to Pass Low Property Taxes to Their Kids: It’s Proved Highly Profitable to an Elite Group,” Los Angeles Times, August 17, 2018](https://www.latimes.com/politics/la-pol-ca-california-property-taxes-elites-201808-htmlstory.html)), and these landlords have no need of a subsidy.
+Fortunately for them, an LA Times article showed that many people who inherit a house keep the low tax assessment but rent out the property for profit, including an actor from the movie _The Big Lebowski_ (1998) ([Liam Dillon and Ben Poston, “California Homeowners Get to Pass Low Property Taxes to Their Kids: It’s Proved Highly Profitable to an Elite Group,” Los Angeles Times, August 17, 2018](https://www.latimes.com/politics/la-pol-ca-california-property-taxes-elites-201808-htmlstory.html)), and there’s no public purpose in giving one set of landlords a subsidy compared to other landlords merely because they happened to inherit the property.
 So this year the Realtors® came back with Proposition 19, which is a compromise that will raise more revenue by curtailing the inheritance exclusion and will dedicate funding to firefighting efforts.
 It won endorsements from almost everybody who opposed Proposition 5 two years ago, and voters barely approved Proposition 19 with approximately 51%-49% ([ballot measure results](https://electionresults.sos.ca.gov/returns/ballot-measures)).

-Theoretically this change makes property taxes more means-tested; seniors, disabled people, and victims of a disaster are more in need of a tax discount than heirs who most likely don’t need any subsidy on top of their inheritance.
-However, in their infinite wisdom, the legislature made the provisions apply starting February 16, 2021, which gives parents time to adjust their estate plan to minimize the tax burden on their family.
+This change makes the property tax cap somewhat better targeted at those who need it; seniors, disabled people, and victims of a disaster are more in need of a tax discount than heirs who inherit a valuable property.
+However, in their infinite wisdom, the legislature made the provisions kick in on February 16th, 2021, which gives parents a little bit of time to adjust their estate plan to minimize the tax burden on their family.
 This blog post examines some of the options that people have to act before Proposition 19 goes into effect.

 ## How does Proposition 19 change the rules for parent-child transfers?